Operation Accomplishment: Planning

 The rebels, who relied on civilians for support such as food, shelter, information and manpower, were to be separated.
-In October 1966, Lieutenant General (later Field Marshall) Sam Manekshaw, who was the GOC-in-C, Eastern Command in Calcutta, recommended the grouping plan to be able to intern a large, if not complete, population of the Mizo district.
+In October 1966, Lieutenant General (later Field Marshal) Sam Manekshaw, who was the GOC-in-C, Eastern Command in Calcutta, recommended the grouping plan to be able to intern a large, if not complete, population of the Mizo district.
 He expanded on the scheme to propose grouping to be done on the 10-mile belt of the Vairengte-Aizawl-Lungleh road to make the road secure and ensure logistics.
 Villagers would be made to work on making new roads, and the new belt constructed could restrict hostile insurgents from making border crossings in East Pakistan.
 The control of food supplies in villages would make the MNF rebels focus on procuring survival rather than fighting the security forces.
 Manekshaw further argued that the grouping policy would enable stronger civil oversight of the population with the provision of administrative facilities, including shops, roofing materials, dispensaries, schools and food.
 The Indian Army lobbied for the scheme as a means of cutting off the MNF's lifeline and securing supply lines.

 Army sources credit Lieutenant General Sagat Singh for the planning of the regrouping scheme.
 Singh decided to group villages along the road between Aizawl and Lungleh.
 The civil administration opposed the plan on legal and administrative grounds.
 However, Singh, who was on good terms with Assam Chief Minister B.K.
 Medhi and Governor B.K.
 Nehru, allowed for the plan to be implemented.
 The Government of Assam used the results of a limited regrouping policy in the Naga Hills district to separately propose a grouping plan of 75 centres north of Aizawl, totalling 36,517 people.
 This civilian regrouping scheme was proposed by the Mizo Hills Deputy Commissioner R. Natarajan.
 Natarajan believed the army scheme to be too drastic and wished to implement a civilian scheme rather than a military one.